-- Semester 1 (Fall 1st year: clinical start mid Sept. though orientations and classes start in late August): - o Clinicals are Mondays/Fridays all day - Semester 2 (spring first year): Clinicals Mondays/Fridays all day - Semester 3 (summer): Clinicals Tues/Wed/Thurs all day AND Friday mornings - Semester 4 (Fall 2nd year): Clinicals Tues/Wed/Thurs all day - Semester 5: Spring 2nd year): Clinicals Tues/Wed/Thurs all day full-time student.
+- Semester 1 (Fall 1st year: clinical start mid Sept. though orientations and classes start in late August): - o Clinicals are Mondays/Fridays all day

+- Semester 2 (spring first year): Clinicals Mondays/Fridays all day - Semester 3 (summer): Clinicals Tues/Wed/Thurs all day AND Friday mornings - Semester 4 (Fall 2nd year): Clinicals Tues/Wed/Thurs all day - Semester 5: Spring 2nd year): Clinicals Tues/Wed/Thurs all day

+Note: Students are expected to be full-time students.
+As our orientation videos describe, you can still work, but do keep in mind our program is geared for 5 semesters of being a full-time student.
 Classes are challenging and time-consuming, and you cannot take "a class here or class there" part-time.
-Depending on the semester, students can expect to spend between 32-45 hours/week (during semesters) on classes/clinicals/studying, perhaps more depending on student time management/study skills,.
+Depending on the semester, students can expect to spend between 32-48 hours/week (during semesters) on classes/clinicals/and studying perhaps more depending on student time management/study skills--(and no more than 34 hours/week in clinic/classes combined, not including studying),